privacybydesign/pbdf-website/pages/en/irma-explanation.md

 such as [Facebook
 login](https://developers.facebook.com/docs/facebook-login), or
 [iDIN](http://www.idin.nl) in the Netherlands.
-IRMA has a *decentralised* architecture.
+IRMA has a *decentralized* architecture.
 Your attributes are stored only locally, on your phone, and not centrally in the computer systems of some "identity broker".
 When you use IRMA to prove to a webshop that you are older than 18, your IRMA app communicates directly with the